G1OJS/PyFT8/README.md

 ## Features
  - Rx and Tx of standard messages with optional /P and /R, and nonstandard calls plus hashed calls
- - Doesn't try to do everything, so launches quickly (~2 seconds on my old Dell Optiplex 790)
+ - Launches quickly (~2 seconds on my old Dell Optiplex 790)
  - Use with or without gui (receive and send messages via command line commands)
  - Automatically chooses clearest Tx frequency
  - Modern programming language throughout
  - Finds sound cards by keywords so follows them if windows moves them ...
  - Logs QSOs to ADIF file and all spots to WSJTX-style ALL.txt file
  - Uploads spots to pskreporter
- - Direct CAT control for some rigs drops connection when not used, allowing sharing of rig's serial port
+ - Direct CAT control for some rigs, designed to drop connection when not used, allowing sharing of rig's serial port
  - Or control rigs via Hamlib

  The Gui shows:
  - Simultaneous views of odd and even cycles
  - Messages overlaid on waterfall signals that produce them
  - Worked-before info and fine grid locators / distance and bearing in the message boxes
+ - List of stations hearing your transmissions on the selected band
- - Band activity on band select buttons
+ - Band activity in your level 4 square live updated next to band select buttons
  - Number of remote stations hearing your Tx, number of remote Txs that you're hearing, plus the same info for the 'best' station in your level 4 square
+ - Data used for the above is cached to disk so is not lost when restarting the program

 To enable uploading of spots to pskreporter, make sure that your .ini file includes
 ```